Education Counts

 Participation rate:

-The total participation rate is the percentage of the population aged 15 years and over who were enrolled at any time during the year.
+The total participation rate is the percentage of the population aged 15 years and over who were enrolled in provider-based tertiary education at any time during the year.
 Rates are only calculated for domestic students.
-Rates for 2021 are not able to be calculated at this time.

 Rounding: